 Pros and cons of polished concrete floors

 Polished concrete does have a couple of drawbacks but they are easy to solve.
-Polished concrete when wet can get slippery especially if it has a glossy polish.
-It can also be hard on the feet when you have to stand for long periods.
+It can be hard on the feet when you have to stand for long periods.
 One easy solution is purchasing cushioned mats that will alleviate the pressure off your feet.
 Mats are also a great solution for combating the coldness of concrete.
 Polished concrete gets cold, especially on winter days.
 It is recommended installing radiant floor heating under your concrete floors to keep your toes cozy.

 Tips to maintain your concrete floors in winter